mikeireland/chronostar/README.md

   - nprocess_ncomp: bool [default = False] [optional]

     Optimise components in each iteration in parallel.

+  - stellar_id_colname: string [default = None] [optional]

+    Column name of stellar IDs in the input data table.
+This is used for the final fits table with results including stellar IDs and their component memberships.

   - par_log_file: string [default = 'fit_pars.log'] [optional]